BKrasnov/client-mural-art-project/README.md

 ## Stack
 ``ReactJS, Typescript, redux-toolkit, CSS modules, formik-yup, firebase``

-## Team
-Bogdan Krasnov - Developer, project manager
-Elizabeth Bodrova - UI/UX Designer
-Polina Puchkova - UI/UX Designer
-Nadia Bazhenova - Developerь, project manager

 ## Running the app
 Attention, the project will not work, because there is no env file.
+There may be errors or bugs, since this is not a production.
 It's better to look at this link: https://mural-art-project-l768.vercel.app

 ## Figma